Cost of living information and support

 (N.B.
 These links take you to external sites.
 Halton Borough Council is not responsible for the content on these pages)

-For help with housing issues (e.g. problems with your home or landlord, difficulties with rent/mortgage payments, if you are looking for a home, concerned about losing your home or are homeless), see our
+For help with housing issues e.g. problems with your home or landlord, such as disrepair, problems with damp and mould, difficulties with rent/mortgage payments or if you are looking for a home, concerned about losing your home or are homeless, see our

 Housing solutions advice page.